SLASHEM-Extended/SLASHEM-Extended/readme.txt

 maintainer and the author of many changes, who has had to move on to other projects.

-Thanks to Dirk Sch�nberger (shoenberger@signsoft.com), who worked on the Qt and Linux ports.
+Thanks to Dirk Schönberger (shoenberger@signsoft.com), who worked on the Qt and Linux ports.

 Thanks to Ben Olmstead for mirroring the homepage.